Here are our current job openings. Please click on the job title for more information, and apply from that page if you are interested.

 The Getty is among the most prestigious cultural heritage organizations in the world, dedicated to furthering the study of the history of art.
 You will work on an amazing campus amongst fabulous art, architecture, and information systems, collaborating with world-class scientists, curators, librarians, archivists, and academics.
 We offer every other Friday off, excellent benefits, and a very strong commitment to balancing work and personal life.

-The J. Paul Getty Trust is looking for an enthusiastic Data Engineer, with the experience and passion to carry out the execution of technical projects to support, enrich and ensure the persistence of the institution's cultural heritage knowledge bases.
+The J. Paul Getty Trust is looking for an enthusiastic Data Engineer, with the experience and passion to carry out the execution of technical projects to enhance the institution's cultural heritage knowledge bases, through the application of machine learning and other data transformation techniques.
 Our aim is to provide a deeply connected and consistent experience for scholars, researchers, and enthusiasts as they explore the complex information held across the organization, and your participation is crucial for that to be successful.

 You will report to the Enterprise Semantic Architect, and interact with software engineers, data engineers and content specialists in the cultural heritage programs.
-Your work will improve the quality, reliability, connectedness, and consistency of our data by engineering project-specific data pipelines and validation tools, configuring Linked Open Usable Data (LOUD) platforms such as Arches and assisting with the implementation of our, and the community's, overall data model.
+Your work will improve the quality, reliability, connectedness, and consistency of our data by engineering project-specific data pipelines to produce new knowledge from existing internal and external data sources.
 You will have a hands-on role with content specialists in the programs, and be responsible for working with them to understand data requirements and then implement those requirements in software.